networkservicemesh/deployments-k8s/examples/nsm_kuma_universal_vl3/README.md

 kubectl --kubeconfig=$KUBECONFIG2 port-forward svc/demo-app -n kuma-demo 5000:5000
 ```

-Go to [locahost:5000](http://localhost:5000) to get the counter page.
+Go to locahost:5000 to get the counter page and test the application.